Standing orders and Direct Debits are automatic payment methods that are used to make recurring payments.

 Direct Debits are often used for regular utility bills, such as energy and gas or subscriptions, such as gym memberships and streaming services.

-With Starling’s Bills Manager feature, you can pay Direct Debits and standing orders straight from a separate Saving Space – they’ll be automatically paid on their scheduled date.
+With Starling’s Bills Manager feature, you can pay Direct Debits and standing orders straight from a separate Space – they’ll be automatically paid on their scheduled date.

 How do Direct Debits work?